CMS-HTT/NLOReweightingTool/README.md

 The idea is to load the shared library and use _returnNLOweight_ function.

-You can try following example code.
+You can try following example code, to get an idea How to use this.

 C++: